 This is the only inhabited island in Korcula Archipelago, and is the second largest island, with the village of the same name, is the site of the oldest and most famous Korcula quarry.

 One can visit the 29 local quarries.

-Next to the local school building (soon to become nice restaurant!) on the coast there is a church of Our Lady of Succours from 1856.
+Next to the local school building (now is a nice restaurant) on the coast, there is a church of Our Lady of Succours from 1856.
 In front of one of the quarries on the northern coast, there is the old church of Our Lady of Succors from 1674.

 - Dalmatino Holiday House – if you would like to stay in Vrnik check this house which is available to let as a holiday home

-- Group of stonemason in their stone quarry @ the island (1900s)
+- Group of a stonemason in their stone quarry @ the island (the 1900s)